Lorenzo Litta: Biography

 Litta was born in Milan, a member of the noble Litta family.

 As a youth he was sent by his parents to the Clementine College in Rome, where he made rapid progress in letters and law.
 Not long after the completion of his studies he was made prothonotary Apostolic by Pope Pius VI.
 In 1793 he was consecrated titular Archbishop of Thebes, and sent as nuncio to Poland, where he arrived in March, 1794, shortly before the start of the uprising.
-Notwithstanding the difficulty of his own position, he used his influence with Tadeusz Kościuszko on behalf of the Catholic Church, and saved the life of Monsignor Wojciech Skarszewski, Bishop of Chełm, already condemned to death for collaborating with Russians.
+Notwithstanding the difficulty of his own position, he used his influence with Tadeusz Kościuszko on behalf of the Catholic Church, and saved the life of Wojciech Skarszewski, Bishop of Chełm, already condemned to death for collaborating with Russians.
 He was not so successful with regard to the Bishop of Vilnius and Livonia Ignacy Jakub Massalski.

 In the negotiations for the third partition of Poland, he tried to have the three states guarantee the preservation of the Church organization and property — guarantees which were violated by Catherine II of Russia.
 On her death Litta was sent on an extraordinary mission to Moscow for the coronation of Paul I of Russia, whence he was transferred as ambassador of Pius VI to St. Petersburg, to settle, according to Paul's wish, the affairs of the Latin and the Greek Catholic Ruthenian (Belarusian and Ukrainian) church.
 He secured the restoration of six dioceses of the Latin Rite and three of the Ruthenian (Połacak, Lutsk, and Brest).
 The restoration of the See of Kiev was prevented by the Russian Holy Synod.
 Church property was only partly restored, though the government was obliged to establish suitable allowances for the clergy.